-The decision to grant (or deny) enforcement is subject to appeal which must be raised within 14 days of service of the decision on the party.
-This, in particular, ensures the debtor’s right to be heard because the authorisation of enforcement proceedings is generally granted ex parte.
+The decision to grant (or deny) enforcement is subject to appeal, which must be raised within 14 days of service of the decision on the party.
+This ensures the debtor’s right to be heard because the authorisation of enforcement proceedings is generally granted ex parte.

-Overall, Austrian Enforcement law is “creditor-friendly” which is also reflected in the fact that legal remedies against decision of the enforcement court generally do not have a suspensory effect.
+Overall, Austrian enforcement law is “creditor-friendly”, which is also reflected in the fact that legal remedies against decisions of the enforcement court generally do not have a suspensory effect.
 However, it is possible to request a stay of enforcement measures together with the appeal.

-There are three actions that lead to suspension of enforcement proceedings, as outlined below.
+There are three actions that lead to the suspension of enforcement proceedings:

 If the conditions for enforcement are no longer met, the enforcement may be discontinued (or limited) upon application or ex officio.

 A constitutive judgment does not require enforcement.
-Due to its nature, a declaratory judgment can be relied upon but cannot be enforced.
-For more details see 2.1 Types of Domestic Judgments.
+A declaratory judgment can be relied upon but cannot be enforced (see 2.1 Types of Domestic Judgments).

 Central Register of Judgments

 In Austria, judgments are not freely accessible to the public.
-There is no central repository of judgements.
+There is no central repository of judgments.
 However, there is an online register of judgments, which publishes a selection of judgments of the Austrian courts in anonymous form.
 Its goal is to allow access to available case law, rather than publishing the outcome of a specific legal dispute.
-This online register contains mainly decisions of the Austrian Supreme Court and judgments by Courts of Appeal, but only to the extent their significance extends beyond the individual case.
+This online register mainly contains decisions of the Austrian Supreme Court and judgments by courts of appeal, but only to the extent that their significance extends beyond the individual case.